BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 ## Day 40 – Juz Faceeee!
 📅 Date: 16 July 2025
 Facial recognition feels cool but also scary—it’s a double-edged sword.
 One small bug like this Chrome CVE reminds me how fragile systems really are.
 Updates aren’t optional; they’re shields.

+## Day 41 – Juz Faceeee!
+📅 Date: 17 July 2025
+Diving into Smali felt intimidating but rewarding—it’s like peeking under Android’s hood.
+Realizing how external devices can be weaponized makes me appreciate how often security is about *trust boundaries*.
+And this CVE reinforced why browser updates should never be delayed.